The Best Pumpkin Cheesecake

 Post may contain affiliate links.
 Read my disclosure policy.

+Cool fall temperatures are definitely something to celebrate, especially if you live in Florida!
 But let’s be real: the best part of fall is the food!
 After a summer of grilling, salads, and all that good stuff, it’s great to switch gears and make cozy soups, homemade bread, and all things pumpkin.
-This pumpkin cheesecake?
-Possibly one of my family’s very favorite fall desserts!
-It’s the perfect blend of creamy, tangy, homemade cheesecake and gorgeous pumpkin spice.
+This homemade pumpkin cheesecake always stuns on our Thanksgiving table.
+Here’s why I make it every single year:

 • Graham Cracker Crumbs: You can use store-bought graham cracker crumbs, or crush your own.